thiago-figueredo/hacking-normpath/README.md

 I've read the python 3.12 source code and it seems it's using a function called normpath from a posix module.
 I've not found the source code so i decided to implement it myself.
 I've created a simple cli project in go to simulate the server, instead of creating a http server it only read the filepath that you put in the cli args.
-Can someone find a bug or a vulnerability in my code or in the python 3.12 simple http server ?
+##### Can someone find a bug or a vulnerability in my code or in the python 3.12 simple http server ?

+# DOCS

+Python documentation of normpath: [os.path.normpath](https://docs.python.org/3.12/library/os.path.html#os.path.normpath).
+Normalize a pathname by collapsing redundant separators and up-level references so that `A//B, A/B/, A/./B and A/foo/../B` all become `A/B`.

 # Usage